christianalfoni/formsy-react/README.md

 ## Install

-`yarn add formsy-react` and use with webpack, browserify, etc.
+`yarn add formsy-react react react-dom` and use with webpack, browserify, etc.

 ## Quick Start